Heisenji Hakusan Shrine

 Google Maps

 The easiest way to reach Heisenji Hakusan Shrine is by car—about 45 minutes from Fukui City or 15 minutes from the Fukui Dinosaur Museum.
 Without a car, you can take the Echizen Railway to Katsuyama Station (50 minutes), then transfer to a community bus on the Heisenji Line (30 minutes, 200 yen).
-This bus runs only once every 3 to 4 hours because it mainly serves local residents and is not widely used by tourists.
-A taxi costs around 3000 yen.
-On weekends and holidays (except in winter), a "Dinogon" tourist bus also operates for 300 yen per ride between the station, the shrine, the museum, and the Echizen Great Buddha.
+This bus runs only once every 3 to 4 hours, as it primarily serves local residents and is not widely used by tourists.
+A taxi from the station costs around 3000 yen.
+On weekends and holidays (except in winter), a "Dinogon" tourist bus also operates for 300 yen per ride, connecting the station, the shrine, the museum, and the Echizen Great Buddha.

 Resources